presnick/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week11.rst

 * **By Sunday at 11:59 PM:**

 	* Submit your Problem Set 10 and your DYU 10 to Canvas
+  * NOTE: This is the last DYU that is required!
+However, if you missed any DYUs along the way, you have 1 more opportunity to submit DYUs pertaining to material we cover during the remainder of the semester, and/or material you come to new confusion / new understanding of during the process of completing the final project.
+More on this in class & announcement!

 .. _problem_set_10: